ChrisForti/react-tailwind/README.md

 # About

-This is a static site built with vanilla React.
+This is a webapp built with vanilla React.
+That I use to showcase all my static content.

 ## Usage